rocmarchive/hcBLAS/README.md

 ## API reference

-* The Specification of API's supported by hcblas along with their description  can be found [here](http://hcblas-documentation.readthedocs.org/en/latest/#hcblas-api-reference)
+* The Specification of API's supported along with description  can be found [here](http://hcblas-documentation.readthedocs.org/en/latest/#hcblas-api-reference)